microsoft/edge-ai/Position Paper and Solution ADR LIbrary/AML on Arc-enabled K8s.md

-# Scale deployment of Azure ML models to edge Arc-enabled Kubernetes clusters in an MVE
+# [30].
+Scale deployment of Azure ML models to edge Arc-enabled Kubernetes clusters in an MVE

-Date: **2024-10-15**
+Date: **2024-09-06**

+## Status

+Accepted in scope of the MVE/Demonstrator.

-## 1. Scenario
+## Context

-Creation of a **Demonstrator** in a short period of time to showcase technology capabilities and choices that can solve the customer's requirements.
+For a manufacturing customer, a **Demonstrator** needed to be created in a short period of time to showcase technology capabilities and choices that can solve the customer's requirements.

-The demonstrator aims at solving these requirements within the scope of Machine Learning models at edge:
+The Demonstrator aims to solve these requirements within the scope of Machine Learning model deployment to Arc-enabled Kubernetes clusters (edge):

-- Enable an edge platform at factories for running (near) realtime workloads that process data from the factory, prepare the data, call an inferencing endpoint of an ML model and process the prediction.
+- Enable an edge platform at the factories for running (near) real-time workloads that process data from the factory, prepare the data, call an inferencing endpoint of an ML model, and process the prediction.
 - Showcase how to integrate ML Ops processes to streamline ML model training, re-training, monitoring, deployment, re-deployment to edge clusters, at scale.
 - Showcase model monitoring and lifecycle from edge to cloud for improving models in a continuous process, triggering model re-training through Azure ML workspace functionality.
 - Customer stretch goal of showcasing model training at the edge.

-## 2. Decision
+## Decision

-Using Azure ML Arc extension to deploy machine learning models registered in Azure ML into an edge computing Arc-enabled Kubernetes cluster.
+Using Azure ML Arc extension to deploy Machine Learning models registered in Azure ML into an edge computing Arc-enabled Kubernetes cluster.

-### Motivation
+### Decision drivers

-- Azure Arc is well integrated with Azure ML's training, re-training and scale deployment of models from cloud to edge.
-This feature enables a working POC that covers most key technical requirements presented to ISE customers.
+- Azure Machine Learning (AML) Arc Extension is well integrated with Azure ML's training, re-training and scale deployment of models from cloud to edge.
+This feature enables a working MVE that covers most key technical requirements presented to ISE customers.
-- The approach seamlessly allows using the Edge Azure ML compute target also to train models on the edge.
+- The approach seamlessly allows the use of the Edge Azure ML compute target to train models on the edge, which is a stretch goal of the Demonstrator.
-- The scope and timing limitations of the Demonstrator moved the decision towards out of the box functionality where possible in order to prove more requirements in a limited amount of time.
+- The scope and timing limitations of the Demonstrator moved the decision towards out-of-the-box functionality where possible to prove more requirements in a limited amount of time.

-### 3.1 Options considered for Azure ML to edge deployment

-1. Azure Machine Learning Arc extension.
-2. Azure Arc Flux GitOps extension and GitOps based deployment.
+## Considered Options

-### 3.1 - Option 1: Azure Machine Learning (AML) Arc Extension
+### Option 1: Azure Machine Learning (AML) Arc Extension

-[Azure ML Kubernetes compute target](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-anywhere?view=azureml-api-2) is available as Arc extension for a Kubernetes cluster to be used as a compute target in AML for training and/or deploying inference models.
+[Azure ML Kubernetes compute target](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-anywhere?view=azureml-api-2) is available as Arc extension for a remote Kubernetes cluster to be used as a compute target in AML for training and/or deploying inference models.

 - Extends the Azure ML Kubernetes compute target to Arc-enabled Kubernetes clusters on multi-cloud or edge.
 Part of `Online deployments` feature of Azure ML workspace.
 This addresses the scenario requirements for showcasing AML model training and seamless deployment pipeline to Kubernetes edge clusters.
 - Hosts the base components to deploy (new & remove), rollout, scale, secure, load balance models to the edge where they become available for local inference.